jendabek/BlenderRenderController/README.md

 - *"Fatal python error"* when opening projects in Windows 7
 	- This is caused some incompatibility with Win7 UAC, runnig as administrator won't work either.
 	- This will probably affect you if one of the required programs is installed in a protected folder (like "Program Files")
-	- Work-around: Launch _BlenderRenderController.exe_ from the command line, you can make a _.bat_ file for convenience.
+	- Work-around: Launch _BlenderRenderController.exe_ from the command line, you can download a convenient _.bat_ file [here](https://github.com/jendabek/BlenderRenderController/blob/master/BlenderRenderController/utilities/runWin7.bat).

 - If the output of your blend project is set to a location one folder below the project's location AND your using RELATIVE paths, BRC won't be able to parse it and it'll set the output to the blend file location.
 Use absolute paths to avoid this issue or change the path once loaded.